Third World approaches to international law: Third World

-The Third World according to TWAIL-ers, is a group of states, which are politically, economically, and culturally diverse, but are simultaneously united in their common history of colonialism.
+According to TWAIL scholars, the Third World is a group of states which are politically, economically, and culturally diverse, but are simultaneously united in their common history of colonialism.
 TWAIL emphasizes that even after the end of the Cold War, the Third World is still a political reality.
-Some TWAIL-ers believe this distinction to be even more alive today, due to the aggregation of diversification of states based on economic development.
+Some TWAIL scholars believe this distinction to be even more alive today, due to the aggregation of diversification of states based on economic development.
 They underline that the maintenance of the unity of the Third World is crucial in combating the continuing domination of the First World and that the term has no pejorative connotation.
 The First World is considered to be the group of states engaged in imperial practices and which continue to dominate global politics and economics.

 Approaches

 TWAIL reconsiders the history and development of international law and highlights the colonial legacy inherent in it.
 TWAIL reevaluates the power relationships of the current world order to eradicate the racial hierarchy and oppression present in international law.
 Although the goal is common, the methods employed to effect those changes vary.
-Hence, TWAIL is a diverse and ‘coalitionary movement’ - its scholars use different methodologies like Marxism, feminism and critical race theory.
-Therefore, there is no elaborate common TWAIL doctrine, but all TWAIL-ers are nevertheless united in their struggle for the greater involvement of Third World peoples in international law.
+Hence, TWAIL is a diverse and ‘coalitionary movement’ – its scholars use different methodologies like Marxism, feminism and critical race theory.
+Therefore, there is no elaborate common TWAIL doctrine, but all TWAIL scholars are nevertheless united in their struggle for the greater involvement of Third World peoples in international law.

 International Law

-TWAIL-ers underline that international law was created during the colonial era and that it was used to legitimize the global processes of marginalization and domination of the colonized people by Western powers.
+TWAI: scholars underline that international law was created during the colonial era and that it was used to legitimize the global processes of marginalization and domination of the colonized people by Western powers.
 They refuse to accept the universal character of the international legal system, as it emerged solely from the European and Christian tradition.
 In contrast, Third World countries were assimilated by force into the international legal system, which does not reflect their diverse heritage.
-TWAIL-ers reject the idea that after the end of World War II international law has moved on from its imperialistic origins.
-Although the system appears to be legitimized by recognizing human rights and the right to self-determination, TWAIL-ers believe that international law is still a tool of oppression and that decolonization processes were merely illusory.
-Amongst the modern forms of domination, TWAIL-ers include:
+TWAIL scholars reject the idea that after the end of World War II international law has moved on from its imperialistic origins.
+Although the system appears to be legitimized by recognizing human rights and the right to self-determination, TWAIL scholars believe that international law is still a tool of oppression and that decolonization processes were merely illusory.
+Amongst the modern forms of domination, TWAIL scholars include: